What is eduScrum?

 For each story, the Student Team creates tasks representing all work that is required to complete the story.
 Stories and tasks should be ordered chronologically based on priorities discussed with the teacher.
 Once all tasks are created, students use the Planning Poker technique to estimate their work.
 They assign a number of points to each task depending on the complexity of the task and skills within the team.

 After estimation the Student Team draws Run Up Chart - graph with number of lessons/weeks on horizontal axis and story points on the vertical.
 To recognize how many story points they need to complete each lesson (what should be their ideal velocity), they divide the total amount of points by lessons and draw the ideal line.
 The Run Up Chart is the tool used by students to track their progress.

 Additionally students create their:

-- Definition of Doing for completion of tasks - work agreements within the team specifying when the work is “Done” e.g. task was discussed with all team members, everyone in the team did a quiz, calculations are saved, written in…
+- Definition of Doing for completion of tasks - work agreements within the team specifying when the work is "Done" e.g. task was discussed with all team members, everyone in the team did a quiz, celebration criteria are met, etc.

 - Definition of Fun - explaining what is the best environment that can help students to enjoy learning and have fun e.g. laughing together, celebrating achievements together, bringing sth to eat etc.